 Several coaches accompanied the various athletes and senior GB Special Needs coaches Jo Imrie said she was delighted with way that the whole squad had applied themselves at this event.

 “There were some outstanding individual performances, but all the players appeared to be progressing in the right direction.

 “This is due to the hard work and support of the players personal coaches back home at their individual judo clubs.”

-Remember there’s only one day left to register your interest for the special needs event taking place in Ravenna but please note that this closes on 30 April.
-Contact Ken Thorne Ken.THORNE@oxinst.com for further details.
+Remember there’s only two days left to apply for an event taking place in Ravenna.
+This closes on 30 April.
+Register your interest for this with Ken Thorne: Ken.THORNE@oxinst.com

 All results of future competitions should be sent in to firstname.lastname@example.org, ideally two days after the event to ensure a timely report.